rahul-ez/patent-kg/docs/planning/PLAN.md

 ## Assumptions

 - MySQL + Neo4j is accepted as the required SQL–NoSQL integrated solution.
-- The project targets Units I–III; transaction/concurrency and distributed-data features are out of scope.
+- The initial scope excludes transaction/concurrency and distributed-data features.
 - The existing AI pipeline remains mandatory and unchanged in purpose; database integration adds persistence, traceability, and reproducible reporting.
-- The final submission includes both the running application and academic documentation/demo artefacts.
+- The implementation includes the running application and its supporting technical documentation.